 Clarence ‘Tom’ Ashley

-The Ashe County JAM program is coordinated by the Ashe County Arts Council and is held Monday – Thursday afternoons at the Ashe County Civic Center.
+The Ashe County JAM program is coordinated by the Ashe County Arts Council and is held Monday and Thursday afternoons at the Ashe County Civic Center.
 Ashe JAM was one of the first JAM programs to begin after the original program in neighboring Alleghany County.
 The JAM Club for dedicated students performs at nursing homes, Christmas in July Festival, Arts Council Connecting Crossroads concert, and other events in the community.

 Current JAM teachers for fiddle, banjo and guitar: